 (Sneak Preview: It needs a high exhaust velocity.)

 Let's start by quantifying the problem: How much power is needed to reach orbit?

 The energy required to reach orbit depends on the orbit's altitude.
-Finger eventually moved to a relatively high orbit, 4,000 miles, which is the (sort of) safe zone between the Van Allen belts.
+The finger eventually moved to a relatively high orbit, 4,000 miles, which is the (sort of) safe zone between the Van Allen belts.
 The energy required to reach this orbit is more than ninety percent of the energy to leave orbit altogether.
-So we will assume that to travel between Finger and the ground, a runabout had to accelerate to Earth's escape velocity, which is 1.1◊104m/s.
+So we will assume that to travel between the Finger and the ground, a runabout had to accelerate to Earth's escape velocity, which is 1.1◊104m/s.

 The approximate fuel required to reach a given velocity is described by the Tsiolkovsky rocket equation: Δv/vx = ln(m0/m1) where Δv is the ship's velocity, vx is exhaust velocity, and m0, m1 are the shipís initial and final mass.
 (Fuel consumed = m1-m0.)

 The runaboutís exhaust velocity was 8◊104m/s, which is comparable to our ion engines.
 Plugging in to the rocket equation:Δv/vx = (1.1◊104m/s)/(8◊104m/s) = ln(m0/m1) = 0.14